-Chapter Two Federal Indian Policy: A Brief Overview

-An understanding of contemporary quality of life issues on American Indian reservations in the United States requires at least a rudimentary awareness of the history of federal Indian policy.
-This chapter reviews policies spanning two centuries, beginning with the Trade and Intercourse policy era and concluding with the Self-Determination policy era.
+The draft chapters of the curriculum are completed and are undergoing the review process.
+Chapter Two Federal Indian Policy: A Brief Overview An understanding of contemporary quality of life issues on American Indian reservations in the U.S. requires at least a rudimentary awareness of the history of Federal Indian policy.
+This chapter provides a brief overview of these policies spanning two centuries, beginning with the Trade and Intercourse policy era and concluding with the Self-Determination policy era.
 The roles of the Doctrine of Discovery and Manifest Destiny in shaping these policies are considered.
-Recent federal Indian policies are presented reflecting shifting sociopolitical views of federal policy makers and the selfdetermination efforts of American Indians.
+Recent Federal Indian policies are presented which reflect shifting sociopolitical views of Federal policy makers and the self-determination efforts of American Indians.